chinedufn/percy/book/src/introduction.md

 # Introduction

+> Note: The book is a work in progress.
+Some chapters are empty placeholders that will be filled in over time.

 `Percy` is a modular toolkit for building isomorphic web apps with Rust + WebAssembly.

 Modular in the sense that a big design focus is being able to replace different